 Time fraud is an issue for many organizations –and costs billions of dollars in lost productivity each year.
 It’s also considered to be the number one source of accounting fraud and employee theft.
-For this reason, having a time card policy in place, and in writing is important –for showing your workers that you take time fraud seriously, and also informing them of the consequences of time theft.
+For this reason, having a time card policy in place, and in writing is important –for showing your team that you take reporting actual hours worked seriously, and also informing them of the consequences of falsifying time records.

-By having a time card policy in place, your team will know what’s expected of them, and what will happen in the event that fraud is committed.
+By having a time card policy in place, your team will know what’s expected of them each pay period, and what will happen in the event that fraud is committed.
 Your employees, regardless of how long they have been with you, also need to be kept informed and up-to-date with ever changing procedures –something that a time card policy can help with.

 With this in mind, here’s a look at a few things you should include in your time card policy.

 Start by introducing the time tracking system that your company uses.
 This is especially important if you have a new system in place, and need to bring your workforce up to speed on it.
 It’s also important to explain the purpose of the time tracking system.
 Your workers may feel intimidated by the new system, so it’s important to ensure that they know that the system has been implemented to ensure accuracy.
 You want to ensure that the time that they’ve worked is accurately logged, so that they can be certain that they will be paid for the hours they have worked.
 Time cards are often viewed negatively, so it’s a good idea to take the time to explain the benefits of them to help get them on board with the process.

 Filling your workers in on how the timekeeping procedures at your business work is another important part of your time card policy.
 Not only will this help to familiarize them with a new system, it’s also an important step in establishing accountability.